ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 - Data Warehouse: As the final destination for our processed data, the data warehouse provides a reliable and structured repository for storing the results of our real-time data processing, so visualization tools like Looker and PowerBI can display the data as soon as the dashboards are refreshed

 > 👉 We should note that dashboards query the data from the database.
-This means that for a near real-time data to be available, the dashboard data needs to be refreshed at certain intervals (e.g., minutes or hourly).
-For real-time data to be pushed to a dashboard, there needs to be a live connection (socket) between the dashboard and the streaming platform, which is not done from the data warehouse but another system component, which is not included in this article.
+For a near real-time data to be available, the dashboard data needs to be refreshed at certain intervals (e.g., minutes or hourly).
+To make available the real-time data to the dashboard, there needs to be a live connection (socket) between the dashboard and the streaming platform, which is done by another system component, like [Redis Cache](https://redis.com/) or custom service, that could push those events on a socket channel.

 ### DevOps Support

 - Containerization: In order to continue to meet our DevOps requirements, enhance scalability and manageability, and follow best enterprise level practices, we use Docker containers for all of our components.
 Each component, our Kafka and Spark instance as well as our two Python-based components, runs in separate Docker container.
-This ensures modularity, easy deployment, and resource isolation.
+This ensures modularity, easy deployment, and resource isolation
   - This approach also enable us to use a Kubernetes cluster , a container orchestration platform that can help us manage and deploy Docker containers at scale, to run our components.
 We could use Minikube for local development or use a cloud-managed Kubernetes service like Google Kubernetes Engine (GKE), Amazon Elastic Kubernetes Service (EKS), or Azure Kubernetes Service (AKS)

-- Virtual Machine (VM): Our components need to run on a VM, so we follow the same approach and create a VM instance using a Terraform script, similar to how it was done for our batch data pipeline during our planning and design phase.
+- Virtual Machine (VM): Our components need to run on a VM, so we follow the same approach and create a VM instance using a Terraform script, similar to how it was done for our batch data pipeline during our planning and design phase

 ### Advantages